loloof64/StockfishChessEngineFlutter/README.origin.md

 To use the native code, bindings in Dart are needed.
 To avoid writing these by hand, they are generated from the header file (`src/stockfish_chess_engine.h`) by `package:ffigen`.
-Regenerate the bindings by running `flutter pub run ffigen --config ffigen.yaml`.
+Regenerate the bindings by running `dart run ffigen --config ffigen.yaml`.

 ## Invoking native code